It’s time to take a stand for this trusted public service you rely on.

 1. Contact your representatives

-The White House will send a rescission package to Congress requesting the elimination of $1.1 billion for the Corporation for Public Broadcasting (CPB), effectively dismantling the public media ecosystem by defunding the Corporation for Public Broadcasting.
-Please reach out to your federal representatives and urge them to vote against these cuts!ake action: Sign our petition to let Congress know you oppose efforts to defund the CPB and demonstrate your unwavering support for these valuable public media services.
+The White House wants to eliminate $1.1 billion for the Corporation for Public Broadcasting (CPB) and funding for NPR and PBS coming from the CPB and other agencies.
+This would effectively dismantle the public media ecosystem by defunding the Corporation for Public Broadcasting.
+Please reach out to your federal representatives and urge them to vote against these cuts.

 2. Take action: Sign our petition to let Congress know you oppose efforts to defund the CPB and demonstrate your unwavering support for these valuable public media services.